vivek-vishwanath/xv6/README.md

 - User: 1 - 5
 - Filesystem: 6 - 17
-- Login: to be released by class on 04/05
+- Login: 18 - 27

+When submitting utilize the provided `scripts/submit.sh`.
+If you do not have Python 3.7+ on your local machine, run this script in the Docker container.

 **Note**: